- Identify communication strategies for effective communication

 Socializing is generally considered a leisurely, enjoyable activity.
 But depending on your personality and attitude, it can also feel like work or provoke anxiety.

 Whatever your natural inclinations are, you can learn how to communicate more effectively with others and foster supportive interactions.
-The “doors” of change to more effective interactions are threefold:
+The steps to achieving more effective social interactions are threefold:

 Examine Your Reservations

-Everybody feels shy or insecure from time to time, but if you feel inhibited by your shyness, it may be because you’ve developed certain habits of thought that don’t serve your best interests anymore.
+Everybody feels shy or insecure from time to time, but if you feel inhibited by your shyness, you may have developed certain habits of thought that don’t serve your best interests.
 Below are some strategies to help you examine reservations you may have about engaging in social activities.

 - Turn a negative thought into a constructive thought: If you find yourself thinking that you’re not suited to joining a group that interests you, turn this thought into a positive one by saying, “I am an interesting person and I have a lot to offer and share.”
 This affirmation is true!
 You might want to come up with three or more replacement thoughts.

 - Acknowledge that everyone is unique: Everybody experiences high and low points in life.
 But even if we cannot change external circumstances, we can change our perceptions and attitudes.
 A happy attitude will always serve you well.
-“Most people are about as happy as they make up their minds to be.” —Abraham Lincoln
+As Abraham Lincoln said, “Most people are about as happy as they make up their minds to be.”

 Engage with Others